billbrod/foveated-metamers/README.md

    - Additionally, install [inkscape](https://inkscape.org/), version equal to or greater 1.0.2.
 It seems like that, with inkscape version 1.2.2, all images are embedded at full resolution, leading to a massive increase in file size.
 I'm not sure what change causes this.
+It works as intended with inkscape 1.1
    - Check if you have `rsync` available (you probably do) and install it if you don't (probably best to do so via a package manager).
 4. Run `python download_data.py synthesis_input mcmc_fits figure_input ` to